To retrofit or not to retrofit: what’s going on with Marks & Spencer’s Oxford Street store?

 Learn more: A guide to retrofitting (and how it could help us reach net zero)

-At the end of August, M&S launched legal action, so we expect the debate around the Marble Arch project will continue far into the future.
+While it looks like the demolition may now go ahead after M&S won their court challenge against Gove, there’s every chance that we haven’t seen the end of this debate.
 For now, it’s come to represent an important shift in sustainable policy, the future of the built environment, and the challenge of balancing the modernisation of infrastructure with the preservation of heritage.

-What are your thoughts on the government’s move to block the Marble Arch project?
+What are your thoughts on the Marble Arch project?
 Get in touch with us at press@ucem.ac.uk.